 - hearing loss in the affected ear

-- redness, swelling, and tenderness in the affected ear
+- redness, swelling, and tenderness behind the affected ear

-In some cases, mastoiditis may result in the development of a brain abscess or other complications involving the skull.
-The symptoms of these conditions include severe headaches and swelling behind the eyes.
+In some cases, mastoiditis may result in the development of a brain abscess or other complications involving your skull.
+The symptoms of these conditions include severe headaches and swelling behind your eyes.
 This swelling is known as papilledema.

 If you have symptoms of an ear infection, your doctor will examine your ears and head to determine if the infection has spread to your mastoid bone.

-The mastoid bone is located in the inner ear and may not be visible due to the infection.
-Therefore, your doctor may perform other tests to confirm the diagnosis.
+The mastoid bone is located in your inner ear and may not be visible due to the infection.
+Your doctor may perform other tests to confirm the diagnosis.
 These include:

 - a white blood cell count to confirm the presence of an infection